-That is where breakthroughs happen and it’s precisely why I’m passionate about conducting a whole lot more little experiments in my own business this year.
+That is where breakthroughs happen and it’s precisely why I’m passionate about conducting a whole lot more little experiments in my own business.
 Whenever I hit a plateau on my growth, I know it’s because I’ve relaxed on my commitment to learning.
-Case in point, now that I am back in “rapid experiment” mode, our growth curve is accelerating at record pace after a relatively flat 2016.

 Increasingly, the danger isn’t just about experiencing a plateau.
 The real danger is becoming irrelevant or easily replaced.
 Consider this commentary from the current Economist cover story, Lifelong Learning: How To Survive In The Age of Automation:

 Today robotics and artificial intelligence call for another education revolution.
 This time, however, working lives are so lengthy and so fast-changing that simply cramming more schooling in at the start is not enough.
 People must also be able to acquire new skills throughout their careers.

 The education revolution is here, and the onus is on each one of us to accelerate our own learning curve, quickly.
 Don’t count on your company to keep you current.
 They simply aren’t equipped to help you keep the pace now required to adapt and thrive.

 [bctt tweet=”The real danger is becoming irrelevant or easily replaced.” username=”ryanestis”]

 Case in point: My client, AT&T, is focused on equipping its workforce with digital skills.
 AT&T spends $30 million a year on reimbursing employees’ tuition costs.
 However, leadership also recognizes that investment simply isn’t enough.
 CEO Randall Stephenson issued a very clear directive to employees in the New York Times: Adapt or else: